 Even if a job is running in isolation on a dedicated system, increasing the skewness would increase its execution time (as per the explanation for skewness given in Section 3.2).
 This effect is clearly seen for GS on the two workloads where the execution time goes up from s=20% to 150% since GS does not have much scope for hiding the impact of this skewness.
 On the other hand, the dynamic coscheduling mechanisms can potentially better utilize the CPUs than GS for larger skewness values.
-We can see that most of these schemes are better able to hide the effect of the skewness compared to GS; the spin time increase for a larger skewness for the spinning mechanisms, and the idle time increase for the blocking mechanisms, are not as high as the increase in spin times for GS (such performance profiles are not given here due to space limitations and the reader is referred to [21] for further details).
+We can see that most of these schemes are better able to hide the effect of the skewness compared to GS; the spin time increase with a larger skewness for the spinning mechanisms, and the idle time increase for the blocking mechanisms, are not as high as the increase in spin times for GS (as seen in performance profiles).
 Between the spinning and blocking mechanisms, we find that the latter are better able to hide the effect of skewness as can be expected.
 We have also tried a similar experiment for the communication intensive workload, and we have found that the effect of skewness is less pronounced for this workload.
 This is because skewness is varied as a percentage, rather than as an absolute value.
 As a result, the skew is higher in the compute intensive workload than in the communication intensive workload.
-The latter tends to inherently synchronize the tasks more often.
+The latter inherently synchronizes the tasks more often.